-Volodymyr: Do you know about the MaelStrom engine, which was made by people from PiratesAhoy! who make New Horizons?
+Volodymyr: Do you know about the MaelStrom engine, which was made by people from PiratesAhoy! who makes New Horizons?
 If you've heard of this engine, what do you think of it?

 Mikhail: Yes, I heard of course.
 I know it's a well-finished Strom.
 The guys who worked on it are great fellows because a lot of program code has been rewritten there and a huge amount of work has been done.
 We are moving in the same direction.
 We're a little behind because we didn't have the resources to do it at first, but we're following them.
-Moreover, on patch 1.7.3 there are already some of these things.
+Moreover, on Sea Dogs To Each His Own patch 1.7.3 there are already some of these things.

 Volodymyr: Didn't you also just think to “move” to MaelStrom and use the guys' work?

 Mikhail: Everything is quite complicated there.
 The publisher needs to somehow negotiate with those who made it.
 I don't know how things are with copyrights: may or may not they sell this engine.
 Therefore, I did not think to “move” to it.